4 Visualization

 Note that NDVI values are <1 so bins are very small numbers, so in this case densities can be >1.

-- setting a a property (alpha = 0.2) to all polygons of the density plot.
+- set a a property (alpha = 0.2) to all polygons of the density plot.
 The alpha channel of colors defines its opacity, from invisible (0) to opaque (1) so is commonly used to set as its reverse, transparency.

-<- soilCO2_97
+soilCO2 <- soilCO2_97

-soilCO2 $SITE <- factor(soilCO2$SITE) # in order to make the numeric field a factor
+soilCO2$SITE <- factor(soilCO2$SITE) # in order to make the numeric field a factor

-soilCO2ggplot(data = soilCO2, mapping = aes(x = SITE, y = CO2pct)) +
+ggplot(data = soilCO2, mapping = aes(x = SITE, y = CO2pct)) +

 geom_boxplot()

-4.3.1 Two continuous variables
+4.4.1 Two continuous variables

 We’ve looked at this before – the scatterplot – but let’s try some new data: daily discharge (Q) and other data (like EC, electrical conductivity, a surrogate for solute concentration) from Sagehen Creek, north of Truckee, CA, 1970 to present.
-I downloaded the data for this location (which I’ve visited multiple times to chat with the USGS hydrologist about calibration methods with my Sierra Nevada Field Campus students) from the https://waterdata.usgs.gov/nwis/sw site.
+I downloaded the data for this location (which I’ve visited multiple times to chat with the USGS hydrologist about calibration methods with my Sierra Nevada Field Campus students) from the https://waterdata.usgs.gov/nwis/sw site (Figure 4.14).
 If you visit this site, you can download similar data from thousands of surface water (as well as groundwater) gauges around the country.

 library(tidyverse); library(lubridate); library(igisci)

-<- read_csv(ex("sierra/sagehen_dv.csv"))
+sagehen <- read_csv(ex("sierra/sagehen_dv.csv"))

-sagehen plot(sagehen$Q,sagehen$EC)
+plot(sagehen$Q,sagehen$EC)

 - For both graphs, the